 Yew Is The Pagan’s Favourite Tree

 That yew is the pagan’s favourite tree is an easy assumption, but is it true?
-The conflict is that the best examples sit in churchyards, the Christian centre of our communities.
+The conflict is that the best trees sit in churchyards, the Christian centre of our communities.
 The difficulty is then to estimate the age of the yew.
 Only if it appears older than the church can we consider it pagan.
 This might imply that it was planted by the druids, about whom we know little.

 The biggest yews are in the South, principally on chalk soils.
 The tree will not tolerate wet conditions and chalk is very free draining.
 The churchyard yew at Tisbury in Wiltshire is considered to be the biggest, with a trunk diameter of 3.04m.
 I recently looked at the yew in the churchyard at Stoke Gabriel in Devon, which is over 1.65m.
 It has a vast canopy spread over gravestones and its huge branches are propped up using beams.
 It is estimated to be 1000 to 1500 years old.
 If so, then the yew was planted no earlier than 500 AD.
 Were we still pagan at that time in remote spots like Stoke Gabriel?